This Is the Best Time of Year to Paint Your House, According to the Pros

 Another thing to keep in mind is what you've got going on when you're going to paint.
 It's not the best idea to paint or bring in pros around the holidays or when you're planning to host a big event.
 Paint takes time to cure, so even when it feels dry to the touch, it may still be drying.
 Having a bunch of people over or moving furniture around might not be a great idea right after a fresh paint job.
 But if you don't plan on going anywhere or hosting anyone in the near future, it may be the perfect time for a fresh coat of paint—just wait for a dry, rain-free day.

 If you're planning to paint your house interior while you and your family are at home, look for no-VOC (volatile organic compound) paint, which won't off-gas, or release as many chemicals into the air.
-Many big paint brands offer a low- or no-VOC line, such as Benjamin Moore's Natura, Behr's Premium Plus, and Sherwin-Williams' Harmony.
+Many big paint brands now offer a low- or no-VOC line.